EuresTools/eVote-web/README.md

 * dynamic menue depend on the user Rights
 * Owner access rights checking on delete/update actions
 * Owner view rights checking on index/view and other grid listings etc

+* add a send Email function to sent only the token for one specific member e.g. when a new token was generated after invalidation